 Browse cottages in the Langdale Valley.

 This historic village has medieval origins and is made up mostly of wonderful old farm buildings and cottages.
-Almost all of the buildings offer some titbit of historical interest, while the small green in the centre adds to the tranquillity of this delightful place.
-Overlooking the fields and forests of the Lowther Estate, this is a true sylvan dream for anyone who seeks true peace and calm.
+Almost all of the buildings offer some titbit of historical interest, while the small green in the centre adds to the tranquillity of this enchanting place.
+Overlooking the fields and forests of the Lowther Estate, this is a sylvan dream for anyone who seeks true peace and calm.